culture

 You'll notice florists everywhere in the days before November 1st, with streets lined with flower stalls selling chrysanthemums and arrangements specifically for graves.

-If you're in Spain on November 1st, you may want to visit a cemetery to witness this tradition.
-Approach with respect: dress modestly, speak quietly, and don't photograph families without permission.
+If you want to visit a cemetery on November 1st to witness this tradition, approach with respect.
+Dress modestly, speak quietly, and don't photograph families without permission.
 This is a meaningful day for Spaniards honouring their deceased relatives.

 Different parts of Spain celebrate in different ways, with some regions having centuries-old traditions predating modern Halloween.